Ablativo/Documents/Evaluation.md

 3 | Finally, over 80% of these people told us they are thinking to download for real our application on their smartphone.

 #### Evaluation metrics
-Now, let's define the parameters we will use for the final evaluation:
+Now, let's define the parameters for the final evaluation:
-* **Accessibility**: any type of user who knows how to use a chat will be able to use Ablativo.
+* **Accessibility**: any type of user who knows how to use a chat must be able to use Ablativo.
 * **Simplicity**: Ablativo must be intuitive.
-    * The museum visitor can easily sign-in/sign-up and choose his/her mentor
+    * The museum visitor can easily sign-in/sign-up and choose his/her mentor;
-    * The museum visitor can easily interact with the mentor, which will have as natural as possible human-like behavior
-    * The museum visitor can easily interact with the statutes, which will have as natural as possible human-like behavior
+    * The museum visitor can easily interact with the mentor/statue, which must provide an extensive set of questions;
-    * The museum curator can easily understand and see the statistics of the metrics collected by the service
+    * The museum curator can easily understand and see the statistics of the metrics collected by the service;
-* **Usability**: The response times of the chat must be rapid, otherwise this may lead the user to not use it
+* **Usability**: The response times of the chat must be rapid, otherwise this may lead the user to not use the application.
-* **Graphic interface**: The interaction between the mentor and the works of art will seem as natural as possible.
-The overall interface must be user friendly.
+* **Graphic interface**: The overall interface must be user friendly and pleasant.
-* **Privacy & Security**: Ablativo doesn't store any type of sensible data, the passwords will be encrypted.
+* **Privacy & Security**: Ablativo does not store any sensible data.
+The passwords are hashed as for standard requirements.

 ---
 ## <a id="tech"></a>Technical aspects

-Glossary:
+Let's analyse the Technical aspects through the edge components that interface directly with the user.
+Here the status glossary:
 * ✅ Completed
 * ⚠️ Work in progress
 * 🔜 For the future

-### Environmental sensors measurements
+### Sensors measurements overview
+The list of all the sensors we are using in our application.
-* **Ambient sensors**: Let's assume we have N rooms inside the museum.
-We will put one STM board per room.
-The board has `Temperature`, `Humidity`, and `Pressure` sensors.
-Moreover, is works as a `Beacon`.
+* **Ambient sensors**: Let's assume we have N rooms inside the museum, we will put one STM board per room.
+Each board has `Temperature`, `Humidity`, and `Pressure` sensors.
+Moreover, it works as a `Beacon`.
-    * *2nd Delivery*: Temperature and Humidity sensors are simulated with a JS script that generates random values and sends them to the cloud and to the backend of the application.
-We send the values every 5-10 minutes.
-    Beacon will be simulated with a smartphone through the app [Beacon Simulator](https://play.google.com/store/apps/details?id=net.alea.beaconsimulator&hl=en)

-    * *3rd Delivery*: The sensors will be real and so the beacon.

-* **Smartphone sensors**: we retrieve the values from the smartphone sensors of every user.
+* **Smartphone sensors**: We retrieve the values from the smartphone sensors of every user.
 These values are real.
-    * *3rd Delivery*: we will be able to collect the values with a frequency of 1Hz (1 message per second).
-The values will be grouped and sent periodically
+We are able to collect the values with a frequency of 1Hz (1 message per second), so the values are grouped and sent periodically.

-* **Heart Rate sensor**:
-    * *2nd Delivery*: The values will be simulated with a JS script that with a frequency of 1Hz generates random values and send them to the cloud and to the backend of the application.
+* **Heart Rate sensor**: For the PoC, the values are simulated with a JS script that (with a frequency of 1Hz) generates random values and sends them to the cloud and to the backend of the application.
-    * *3rd Delivery*: This sensor will be possibly real.
-To do this we have 2 options: Smartphone Heart Rate sensor or Bend Heart Rate sensor.

-**NOTE**: The simulated version of the sensors allow us to check the connection between the BackEnd of the application and the AWS Backend.

 ### Beacon-Sensors board
-Our analysis is based on some specific metrics: `Accessibility`, `Accuracy`, `Complexity`, `Robustness`, `Cost`, `Scalability`, `Security`.
-Together with these, depending on the component taken into consideration, there will be some more specific characteristics.

 ##### Metrics description
 * **Accessibility**: indicates the ability of the technology to be exploited by the user.